Committees

 Each committee focuses on a different aspect of wastewater management.
 Whether you want to participate in water quality, be involved in policy making, or help with planning seminars and programs, there is a committee for you!

 Are you interested in joining one of the committees?
-You may contact the committee chair below or complete this interest form.
-FWEA membership is required.

 Air Quality Committee

-Committee Page
+Visit Committee Page --

 danielle.arney@xylem.com